anurbol/proposal-js-versions/README.md

 ```

-Obviously the above code look hackish and does not show the intention of the developer.
+Obviously the above code looks hackish and does not show the intention of the developer.

 With the proposed feature it should be and can be something like this: